Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/c/CP2K/README.md

 -   `CP2K-2023.1-cpeGNU-22.08-GPU.eb`: CP2K 2023.1 release compiled with AMD GPU support enabled for CP2K
     itself and several of the libraries (SpFFT, SpLA).
 Cray Programming Environment 22.08 used together with the unsupported `rocm/5.3.3` module installed by the LUMI Support Team, as CP2K requires at ROCm 5.3.3.
+-   `CP2K-2023.1-cpeGNU-22.12-CPU.eb`: A CPU-only build of CP2K release 2023.1 compiled with the GNU compilers and with support for PLUMED.